-- our ability to continue offering new higher performance microprocessors competitive with Intel's product offerings; - our ability to introduce and create successful marketing positions for the upcoming AMD Opteron and AMD Athlon 64 microprocessors, which rely in part on market acceptance and demand for 64-bit microprocessors based on x86 technology. - our ability to maintain and improve the successful marketing position of the AMD Athlon XP microprocessor, which relies in part on market acceptance of a metric based on overall processor performance versus processor clock speed (measured in megahertz frequency); - our ability to maintain adequate selling prices of microprocessors despite increasingly aggressive Intel pricing strategies, marketing programs, new product introductions and product bundlings of microprocessors, motherboards and chipsets; - our ability, on a timely basis, to produce microprocessors in the volume and with the performance and feature set required by customers; - the pace at which we expect to be able to convert production in Fab 30 to 90 nanometer copper interconnect process; - · our ability to attract and retain engineering and design talent; - · our ability to expand system design capabilities; and - · the availability and acceptance of motherboards and chipsets designed for our microprocessors.
+- our ability to continue offering new higher performance microprocessors competitive with Intel's product offerings; - our ability to introduce and create successful marketing positions for the AMD Opteron and the upcoming AMD Athlon 64 microprocessors, which rely in part on market acceptance and demand for 64-bit microprocessors based on x86 technology. - our ability to maintain and improve the successful marketing position of the AMD Athlon XP microprocessor, which relies in part on market acceptance of a metric based on overall processor performance versus processor clock speed (measured in megahertz frequency); - our ability to maintain adequate selling prices of microprocessors despite increasingly aggressive Intel pricing strategies, marketing programs, new product introductions and product bundlings of microprocessors, motherboards and chipsets; - · our ability, on a timely basis, to produce microprocessors in the volume and with the performance and feature set required by customers; - the pace at which we expect to be able to convert production in Fab 30 to 90 nanometer copper interconnect process; - our ability to fund the acquisition of 300mm wafer fabrication capacity that will be required for long-term competitiveness; - our ability to attract and retain engineering and design talent; - · our ability to expand system design capabilities; and - the availability and acceptance of motherboards and chipsets designed for our microprocessors.